chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales delete recipe page](docs/testing/user-testing/kitchen-tales-delete-recipe-page.webp)

 - Clicking the Delete tab will open the `delete_recipe` page which will give the user three options, Cancel - which will take you back to the recipe detail page.
-Update Instead - which will take you to the `update_recipe` page with the prepopulated data for that recipe and last, Delete Recipe, which will remove the recipe from the database and return you back to a users recipes.
+Update Instead - which will take you to the `update_recipe` page with the prepopulated data for that recipe and last, Delete Recipe, which will remove the recipe from the database and return you to a user's recipes.

 *[As a logged-in User, I can view my liked recipes so that I can return to them easily](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/39)*

 ![Kichen Tales saved recipes tab](docs/testing/user-testing/kitchen-tales-saved-recipes-tab.webp)

-- My liked recipes can be found by clicking on the drop-down-menu within the nav section.
-After clicking on the Saved-Recipes tab, this will open a logged-in users starred recipes.
+- My liked recipes can be found by clicking on the drop-down menu within the nav section.
+After clicking on the Saved-Recipes tab, this will open logged-in users starred recipes.

 ![Kichen Tales liked recipes page](docs/testing/user-testing/kitchen-tales-liked-recipes-page.webp)

 *[As a logged-in User, I can like or star a recipe so that I can bookmark it for later](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/42)*